The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: The Eighth Plane

-Knowing that the firefighter player of strength $\str=1$ loses the Firefighter Problem game on $\Zei$ (by~\cites{fogarty2003catching}), the Spreader strategy strives to imitate the fire evolution using a smaller occupied set, so that each occupied vertex represents a fire segment of size $h(t)$ in $\Z\times\{t+h(t)\}$, where $h:\N\to\N$ is a monotonically non-decreasing function.
+Recalling that the set of (Spreader) occupied vertices at time-step $t$ is denoted by $B_t$, the Spreader strategy will always satisfy $B_t\subset \Z\times\{t\}$.
+We therefore refer to the row $\Z\times\{t\}$ as the \emph{front} at time-step $t$.
+Knowing that the firefighter player of strength $\str=1$ loses the Firefighter Problem game on $\Zei$ (by~\cites{fogarty2003catching}), the Spreader strategy strives to imitate the fire evolution using a smaller occupied set, so that each occupied vertex represents a fire segment of size $h_t$ in $\Z\times\{t+h_t\}$, where $h:\N\to\N$ is a monotonically non-decreasing function.
 To introduce the strategy formally we require several definitions.
+For convenience we assume throughout $q\ge 1$.